Tanahy05/LightEditor/README.md

 It is currently a windows-only application.

 # How to install
-In the relase you will find a folder named LightEditor, simply install it and unzip it and run the exe.
+In the release you will find a folder named LightEditor, simply install it and unzip it and run the exe.

 # Preview
 ![alt text](.github/Preview.png)